taky-kongo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword: This script displays the number of lines that contain the pattern “bin” in the file /etc/passwd.

-16-whatsnext: This script display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+16-whatsnext: This script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

-17-hidethisword: This script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+17-hidethisword: This script displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.

-19-AZ: This script replace all characters A and c from input to Z and e respectively.
+19-AZ: This script replaces all characters A and c from input to Z and e respectively.

+20-hiago: This script removes all letters c and C from input.